Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Developmental Growth

-Humans possess an innate capacity to grow through successive waves of awareness, with each new wave transcending and yet including the perspectives gained from the previous stages.
-This principle, deeply rooted in developmental psychology, highlights the potential for ongoing transformation throughout life.
+Humans have an innate ability to grow through successive waves of awareness.
+Each new stage transcends, yet incorporates, the insights gained from previous experiences.
+This principle, deeply rooted in developmental psychology, emphasizes our potential for continuous transformation throughout life.

 3